Soul And / Or Related Artists

 Mary Love Comer

-After doing some session work as a teenager in Los Angeles, she got her chance to cut half a dozen singles for the Modern label in the mid 60's.
+After performing some session work as a teenager in Los Angeles, Mary released some half a dozen singles for the Modern label in the mid 60's.

-She managed to get hold of some material by noted writers Frank Wilson and Ashford & Simpson, but only managed one minor R & B hit for Modern, 'Move a Little Closer,' which made number 48 in 1966.
+Mary managed to work with several noted writers, including Frank Wilson and Ashford & Simpson but only managed one minor R & B hit for Modern, 'Move a Little Closer' b/w 'Let Me Know' which made number 48 in 1966.

-Love revisited the lower reaches of the R & B Top 50 with 'The Hurt Is Just Beginning' for Josie in 1968, mysteriously, she only issued one more 45 for the Elco label, 'Born To Live With A Heartache', and that didn't come out until 1971.
+She revisited the lower reaches of the R & B Top 50 with 'The Hurt Is Just Beginning' b/w 'If You Change Your Mind' for Josie in 1968.

-In the early eighties there were two more singles on U-Tone and Mirage entitled 'Liquid Fire' and 'Save Me'.
+In the early Eighties there were two more singles on U-Tone and Mirage entitled 'Liquid Fire' b/w 'Tit For Tat' and 'Save Me' b/w 'Save Me' (1984).

 She re-emerged as Mary Love Comer in the mid '80's, and sang updated soul with a Christian-centered message.